 Common AAI of all services using EGI SSO (subject to availability)

-Optional services (subject to compensation):
+Optional services:

 One discussion forum at the EGI discussion forum service (https://forum.egi.eu/) for developers and users to connect and share.
 This forum will be in a “Community Software” group.

-One GGUS support unit including access to basic reporting and statistics
+One EGI Helpdesk support unit including access to basic reporting and statistics

 Access to EGI Staged Rollout coordination services including participating sites